-From thoughtful planting ideas to using mirrors, these are easy to do tips and tricks to make the most of any limited outdoor space.
+Small garden ideas encompass all types of space from balconies and terraces to little lawns and petite patios.
+Whatever space you have, there are easy and tricks to make the most of any limited outdoor space.

-‘By thinking outside the box and making a few small changes, you can give the illusion of a much bigger space,’ explains a Gardening Express spokesperson.
+‘By thinking outside the box and making a few small changes, you can give the illusion of a much bigger space,’ explains one of the experts from Gardening Express.
 ‘Or really create the extra space that you want.’

 ‘Consider completely changing the layout of the space if size is something which is high up in your list of priorities.’

 You’ve heard the phrase smoke and mirrors?
-Create the illusion of extra space with a simple mirror trick.
-‘Mirrors are great for making any space look bigger and your garden space is no different’ says the gardening expert.
+Create the illusion of extra space with simple garden mirror ideas.
+‘Mirrors are great for making any space look bigger and your garden space is no different’ says the expert from Gardening Express.
 ‘A large feature mirror will give added size, or even consider putting mirrors along the whole length of a wall in order to double it – just make sure no one walks into the mirror!’

 You could try planting a living wall, or using hanging baskets at different levels to add colour and depth to your space.

 Take out bulky shrubs and bushes.
-‘Big bushes commonly found around the outside of garden spaces can take up a lot of space’ explains the spokesperson.
+‘Big bushes commonly found around the outside of garden spaces can take up a lot of space’ explains the spokesperson from Gardening Express.
 ‘Consider removing these and replacing with a fence, if security is needed, or grass the new space over and use planters full of colourful flowers to help increase the curb appeal.’

 ‘But with distinct zones, where your BBQ and table and chairs all look at home will give a more organised, and larger feel.’
 You could also use outdoor rugs to perfect this step.

-‘Make sure all your furniture looks at home in the space and isn’t too big,’ advises the gardening expert.
+‘Make sure all your furniture looks at home in the space and isn’t too big,’ advises Gardening Express.
 ‘If a table looks huge, that will become the focus of the space,’ rather than the beautiful plants and flowers you’ve lovingly planting around them.
 ‘Ensure that each item works well with one another and doesn’t overpower the space.’

 A hammock can be the greatest gift for a small garden space, due to the flexibility.
 All you need are secure hooks in place to support the weight of a hammock, for the times when the comfort is required.
 But for the times when you need to create more room you can simply remove the hammock and allow the space to open up for a wider social occasion.